 We remodeled our kitchen.
 So, being the professional organizer I am, I decided to collect lots of stuff that would help me organize my kitchen precisely the way I wanted it.
 Well, I think I overdid it!
 I returned what I could.

 After the organizing was complete in the kitchen, I decided to keep the rest of the organizing stuff because a relative, who was moving into their first house at the end of the year, may need it.
 Does that sound familiar?
-I kept items just in case another person might need it.
+I kept items just in case another person might need them.

 So, I mentioned to my husband that I wanted to go through the piles of organizing stuff in our storage closet and pull them out.
 He said, "Why?
 There isn't that much."
-I chuckled and then, showed him this:
+I chuckled and then showed him this:

 Tip: Assign one organizing bin for smaller organizing supplies you may need.
-Store it in the garage or basement for quick organizing projects in your home!
+Store it in the garage (Affiliate Link) or basement for quick organizing projects in your home!
 But, not this big.
 This pile is way out of hand.

 1st Organizing Issue:

-To help me let go of these picture frames, I decided to frame some artwork, and then donate the rest of the picture frames.
+To help me let go of these picture frames, I decided to frame some artwork and then donate the rest of the picture frames.

-2nd Organizing Issue:
+2nd Organizing Issue

 So, since it was Thursday when I did this, I decided to take pictures of the different items I wanted to give away and share them with those on my social media accounts using #TBT.
 Then, I was more willing to get rid of them.